 Witnessing A Loved One Suffer From Abuse:

 Seeing someone you care about being hurt is also stressful.
 Remind yourself that you can’t make decisions for someone else, but you can ask a survivor what they need and offer help.
-If you suspect someone in your life is the victim of an abusive partner, watch for red flags, such as extreme possessiveness, jealousy, intimidation, humiliation, threatening and pressuring.
-To support a victim, it is important that friends and family members remain non-judgmental and supportive.
+If you suspect someone in your life is experiencing partner abuse, watch for red flags, such as extreme possessiveness, jealousy, intimidation, humiliation, threatening and pressuring.
+To support this person, it is important that friends and family members remain non-judgmental and supportive.
 If you’re worried about someone who is experiencing abuse and you’re not sure what to say, remember that you cannot “rescue” them.
-Finding out that a loved one is experiencing abuse may cause you to feel responsible for fixing their situation in order to stop the abuse and save your loved one from experiencing pain.
+Finding out that a loved one is in a harmful relationship may cause you to feel responsible for fixing their situation in order to stop the abuse and save your loved one from experiencing pain.
 Instead of trying to “rescue” them, acknowledge that they are in a difficult and scary situation, be supportive and listen, encourage them to participate in activities outside of their relationship with friends and family, encourage them to talk to advocates who can provide them help and guidance and help them develop a safety plan.

 Creating A Safety Plan- If You’re A Family Member or Friend